llaske/sugarizer/docs/tutorial_step3.md

 ![](images/tutorial_step3_3.png)

-Waow, it works!
+Wow, it works!
 Each time we will click on the Plus icon a new pawn will appears.

 By the way, we could do better.
 What if we could change the pawn color?